 Ministry to Babies and Toddlers You can support infants and toddlers’ spiritual growth using these tips.

 • Read to little ones about God and Jesus.
-Simple Bibles for toddlers such as board books about God’s creation, animals, and family are great choices. • Talk often about God and Jesus. • Tell children constantly that Jesus loves them. • Use teachable moments to highlight spiritual truths. • As children learn to talk, help instill words of our faith such as God, Jesus, Bible, and pray in their vocabulary. • Include infants and toddlers in spiritual activities such as worship and prayer. • Know that infants and toddlers really do learn at church. • Invite little ones to special worship occasions such as Christmas Eve. • Encourage parents to have their youngest children present during prayer times at home. • Pray with infants and toddlers.
+Simple Bibles for toddlers such as board books about God’s creation, animals, and family are great choices. • Talk often about God and Jesus. • Tell children constantly that Jesus loves them. • Use teachable moments to highlight spiritual truths. • As children learn to talk, help instill words of our faith such as God, Jesus, Bible, and pray in their vocabulary. • Include infants and toddlers in spiritual activities such as worship and prayer. • Know that infants and toddlers really do learn at church. • Invite little ones to special worship occasions. • Encourage parents to have their youngest children present during prayer times at home. • Pray with infants and toddlers.
 Explain that prayer is talking to God. • Make prayer a part of the routine in your classroom. • Remember that children discover God from infancy.
 Paul wrote to Timothy “from infancy you have known the Holy Scriptures” (2 Timothy 3:15).

 Joyce Meyers holds a Ph.D. in early childhood education.
 She teaches classes on early childhood education at Dallas Baptist University.